-NOTE 6 - Parties-in-Interest
+NOTE 6 - Parties-In-Interest

 Plan investments are fixed and variable annuity contracts, shares of mutual funds and money market funds managed by the Custodian, as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
-Fees paid by the Plan for the investment management services, net of revenue credit, amounted to \$209,558 for the year ended December 31, 2013 and are party-in-interest transactions.
+Fees paid by the Plan for the investment management services, net of revenue credit, amounted to \$217,071 and \$209,558 for the years ended December 31, 2014 and 2013, respectively, and are party-in-interest transactions.
 These fees are netted against investment income.